ApexRMS/helloworldCondaPy/README.md

 # helloworldCondaPy
-Example dmonstrating how to use conda environments with a python model
+Example demonstrating how to use conda environments with a python model